Let there be light that sounds!

 imaging with applications in detection of cancer and

-TomoWave technology employs the principles of optoacoustic (photoacoustic or thermoacoustic) tomography.
+TomoWave technology employs the principles of depth-resolved optoacoustic (photoacoustic or thermoacoustic) imaging.
 Laser Optoacoustic Imaging System illuminates tissues by short laser pulses with dark red color.
 Absorption of laser energy specifically by tissue molecules selected by the wavelength of laser light increases tissue temperature to a small fraction of one degree, simultaneously generating local pressure.
 Thermal expansion of the heated voxels of tissue launches acoustic pressure waves (ultrasound).
-By measuring these ultrasound waves at different locations using arrays of transducers we obtain images of internal tissue structures and distribution of hemoglobin and other molecules of medical interest.
-By listening to the sound of light, TomoWave systems can help doctors to detect and diagnose cancer and potentially other notorious diseases using functional and molecular information.
+Detection of ultrasound signals from multiple positions of the detector (transducer) and conversion of these signals into a digital form allows the acquisition and storage of quantitative information about the object of interest.
+The computer is used to reconstruct tomography images of molecular contact and tissue function, thereby providing diagnostics of cancer and vascular diseases.

 Mouse models of disease are the main subject of medical research.
 Traditional systems (Xray, MRI, ultrasound) provide only anatomical images, but neither functional info on blood content and oxygen saturation nor highly resolved images of molecular composition.
 Tomowave technology for preclinical research combines light and sound to produce a three-dimensional image of tissue-simulating phantoms, small animals, and other types of tissue submerged in the imaging module.
 Optoacoustic imaging method solves the problem of light scattering in tissue and delivers highly resolved 3D optical images of live tissues through the entire body + brain of a mouse.
 Optoacoustic spectroscopic imaging provides high-resolution images with molecular specificity not attainable by pure optical imaging, Xray, MRI, or USI.